• Skip to primary navigation

 siberian squill growing in a mass

-Although I love how this plant looks in the spring, it is a very aggressive, nonnative plant.
-Aggressive, nonative plants are actually plants that officially are deemed as invasive.
-Just because a plant spreads easily, does not make it invasive.
+Although I love how this plant looks in the spring, it is very aggressive and nonnative.
+Aggressive, nonnative plants are actually plants that are officially deemed as invasive.
+Just because a plant spreads easily does not make it invasive.
 It's the additional fact that it isn't native to our area.
-Siberian Squill was originally was brought over from Russia.
+Siberian Squill was initially brought over from Russia.
 I'll assume perhaps from Siberia?

 In the state of Wisconsin, where I live, it appears this plant may be designated as an invasive plant by the Wisconsin DNR within the next year or two.
-That designation may occur because it is so aggressive in spreading that it is squeezing out the native growing plants.
+That designation may occur because it is so aggressively spreading that it squeezes out native growing plants.
 It is especially harmful to the native spring flowers in the woodlands.
 Here is a fact sheet from the University of Minnesota about the invasiveness of squill.

 siberian squill growing in rocky soil